 Product Setup and Advice

-We hope that this article provides a more clearer picture to being able to add as many products as you like.
-We will cover the many different product types and the way to upload and produce each type.
+What is Product Setup?
+We hope that this article provides a clearer picture to being able to add as many products.
+We will cover the many different Product Setup types and the way to upload and produce each type.
 There are many types of eCommerce software platforms – A more detailed description can be found in our article here.
 Once you have chosen a software and added the proper coding, you can proceed to the next step.
-This article also assumes that you have chosen WooCommerce as your eCommerce software, because it is the most used, it is SEO friendly, and it is free.

-- Product Categories – Product categories.
-They can be created, edited, and selected at any time.
-This can be done when you first create a product or you can edit it or the category/tag specifically.
+- Product Categories.
+Can be created, edited, and selected at any time.
+It can be done when you first create a product or you can edit it or the category/tag specifically.

-- Attributes – if you are selling a product with different sizes, each size in an attribute.
+- Attributes.
+If you are selling a product with different sizes, each size in an attribute.
 If you sell a product with different colors, that is an attribute.
 Attribute are variances to the product like size or color that in general fall into the same general product.
-If set up right, the images can be tied to these attributes so that a real picture shows up on each so that the buyer knows exactly what they are getting.
-Price adjustments, tax, and shipping costs can also be adjusted to these attributes too.
+New images can be tied to these attributes so that a real picture shows up on each variable.
+So the buyer knows exactly what they are getting.
+Price adjustments, tax, and shipping costs are also adjustable.

-- Product Types – some products are digital downloads, some are services that you offer, some are physical goods that need to be shipped.
-These and more are known as product types.
+Some products are digital downloads.
+Others are services that you offer.
+Or physically shipped goods.
+This is known as a product type.
 Product types in computer code, fall into one of the following criteria’s

-- A Grouped product– This is a collection of related products that can be purchased individually and only consist of simple products.
+- Grouped products.
+A collection of related products that can be purchased individually and only consist of simple products.
 For example, you could post a dining set that would include the chairs, tables, etc. in 1 grouped product…even though they would also be individual simple products as well.

-- A Downloadable product – This s much like a virtual one.
-Your customers are given a downloadable file.
+- A Downloadable product.
+This s much like a virtual one.
+Upon purchase, they receive a downloadable file.
 For example, Music, Images, Videos, PDF magazine, or a software.

-- An External or Affiliate product – is one that you list and describe on your website but is sold elsewhere.
+- An External or Affiliate product.
+A Product you list and describe on your website, but is sold elsewhere.
 This is needed for later during the shopping cart process.

-- A Variable product – is a product that has variations, each of which may have a different SKU, price, stock option, etc. For example, a sweater that is available in different colors and/or sizes.
+- A Variable product.
+A product that has variations, each of which may have a different SKU, price, stock option, etc. For example, a sweater that is available in different colors and/or sizes.

 - You can add other types through plugins like Subscriptions or Memberships

-I know that you want to go right into your 1st product, but if you follow these steps, you will save hours of time in reorganizing and categorizing later.
+I know that you want to go right into your 1st product.
+However if you follow these steps, you will save hours of time in reorganizing and categorizing later.

-Step One – Make sure you have set up the right eCommerce software.
+Make sure you have set up the right eCommerce software.
+Magento, WooCommerce, SimpleCart. are the big 3 free software’s .
+However, they may not provide the features you are looking for.
+Carefully do your research.
 For more information on this process, click here

-Step Three – Prepare images – So many times, images are overlooked.
+Prepare images .
+Don’t overlook the power of an image.
 1 image, and you increase your sales by 1,800%… yes this number is accurate according to Ebay and Amazon.
 Now for the wow factor, that number jumps to 3,300% if you add 3 images.
 And now that number is 3,800% if you add a zoom in feature.
 Therefore, if you like money and sales, get images of your products.

 Step Six – Choose your product type.
 Once you choose the simple, group, or other types of products, the necessary fields that will need to be filled in will automatically appear.